flemay/3musketeers/content/docs/patterns.md

 # Patterns

-There are different patterns that can be applied with the 3 Musketeers.
+Here are common patterns used with the 3 Musketeers.

 ## Make - Compose - Docker - Make